 Solution: 28 > 15 > 10 > 8 > 7 > 3 > 2 is the descending order of the given set of numbers.

 These problems are the worksheet for students to practice more in ascending order.

 - Arrange in ascending order: 2, 1, 7, 3, 4.

 - Write the numbers in increasing order: 90, 34, 92, 1, 35.

 - Write the numbers in ascending order using the symbol: 80, 1, 12, 10, 72.

 - Rearrange the numbers in increasing order: 18, 11, 67, 19, 07.

 - Write the numbers in increasing order: 7, 15, 90, 81, 56.

 What is the ascending order and descending order?

-How to arrange the numbers in ascending order?
+How can we arrange the numbers in increasing order?